 The effect of these tax cuts was a fiscal stimulus which helped to increase disposable income and consumer confidence.
 This led to a rise in consumer spending and economic growth.

 In 1987 as a whole, output grew by getting on for 4½ per cent., rather more than the rate of inflation which averaged 4.2 per cent.
-At the same time, unemployment fell faster than in any other year since the war, in every region of the country, and more than in any other major nation.However, this was not the case.
-The economic miracle had failed to materialise.
+At the same time, unemployment fell faster than in any other year since the war, in every region of the country, and more than in any other major nation.However, this was not the case and economic growth of 4%, led to a growing current account deficit and rising inflation rate.

 The plain fact is that the British economy has been transformed.
 Prudent financial policies have given business and industry the confidence to expand, while supply side reforms have progressively removed the barriers to enterprise. (source)